 We believe that praise and a positive, can-do approach helps all to achieve their best.
-We operate this within a framework of high and clear expectations, resulting in a ethos where all are valued and achievement is recognised.
+We operate this within a framework of high and clear expectations, resulting in an ethos where all are valued and achievement is recognised.
 We offer a broad range of activities within and beyond the school day.
 The on-site Faraday club provides before and after school care together with holiday play scheme provision.

 We value staff expertise and professional development.
-We are committed to a policy of promotion from within where possible. each class has an interactive whiteboard, each teacher a MacBook and there is an airport network throughout school, enabling ICT to support the entire curriculum.
+We are committed to a policy of promotion from within where possible.
+Each class has an interactive whiteboard, each teacher a MacBook and there is an airport network throughout school, enabling ICT to support the entire curriculum.

-There is a well established and enthusiastic governing body which supports the school strongly.
+There is a well-established and enthusiastic governing body which supports the school strongly.
 Governors hold regular 'tea parties' with the children to listen to their views about their school.

 Caroline Haslett Primary School works in partnership with the Tommy Flowers SCITT, an outstanding (Ofsted, Dec 17) provider of primary and secondary teacher training in Milton Keynes.
 As a partnership school, we support Tommy Flowers SCITT trainees to become qualified teachers.
 If you are interested in becoming a teacher, please follow the link to the Tommy Flowers SCITT website for further details. www.tommyflowersscitt.co.uk..